Dharmakshetre kurukshetre samavetaa yuyutsavah;

 34. People, too, will recount your everlasting dishonour; and to one who has been honoured, dishonour is worse than death.

 Bhayaad ranaad uparatam mamsyante twaam mahaarathaah;

 35. The great car-warriors will think that you have withdrawn from the battle through fear; and you will be lightly held by them who have thought much of you.

 36. Your enemies also, cavilling at your power, will speak many abusive words.
 What is more painful than this!

 Hato vaa praapsyasi swargam jitwaa vaa bhokshyase maheem;

-37. Slain, you will obtain heaven; victorious, you will enjoy the earth; therefore, stand up, son of Kunti, resolved to fight!
+37. Slain, you will gain heaven; victorious, you will enjoy the earth; therefore, stand up, son of Kunti, resolved to fight!

 Sukhaduhkhe same kritwaa laabhaalaabhau jayaajayau;

 38. Having made pleasure and pain, gain and loss, victory and defeat the same, engage in battle for the sake of battle; thus you shall not incur sin.

 39. This which has been taught to you, is wisdom concerning Sankhya.
 Now listen to wisdom concerning Yoga, endowed with which, Arjuna, you shall cast off the bonds of action!